 Marketing for Geeks

 This page serves as the table of contents for my series of articles entitled "Marketing for Geeks".
 The central theme here is that if we demystify marketing, it can be competently done by technical people.
-The series is still being written, with new articles coming soon to an RSS feed near you.

 In most small ISVs, it's important for at least some of the developers to have an understanding of basic marketing.
 However, most geeks tend to shy away from marketing, citing their lack of creativity and graphic design skills.
 But these are typically not the differentiators which determine whether marketing is competent or not.
 Marketing efforts tend to succeed or fail on their strategy, not on their artwork.
 In fact, many teams can improve their marketing simply by realizing that marketing, like software development, has two distinct phases.

 When we build software, we typically have a design phase, followed by an implementation phase.
 In the design phase, we carefully figure out exactly what we want to do.
 In the implementation phase, we do it.